 Though many of these causes are interrelated, the bottom line is that humans are largely responsible for the two most prominent causes: pesticides and habitat loss.

-Let's look a six ways we can help reverse the bee's recent demise and prevent a bee extinction.
+Let's look a seven ways we can help reverse the bee's recent demise and prevent a bee extinction.

 1. Go Organic

 Honeybees feed on the flowers from nearby crops and ornamental plants, and it is vital that these are not coated in pesticides that could weaken the hive.
 Organic farming is the overarching new policy trend that will stabilize human food production, preserve wild habitats, and protect the bees.
 The nation of Bhutan has led the world in adopting a 100% organic farming policy, while eight European countries have followed suit and banned particular pesticides and genetically modified crops to help revive bee numbers.

 Ensure your fruit and vegetables are organically and locally grown if possible, and that you are not using any pesticides in your own garden …even if those weeds do look unsightly on the driveway!